 Yes, this was also one of 400 poems that was published in 2010 by AMS Educational, but I remember the teachers changed something in the last line - but don't ask me now what was there before.
+I rather think it was "But that doesn't matter to me."
 It is a limerick with lots of animals in it.
 Why not put this poem on your classroom wall and get the children to illustrate it.
 Any good illustrations send to me.
 Josie

 A cat is a cat for all that.